Image source:

 Export of Dairy Products

-Chile's dairy export activities are significant, with annual exports valued at approximately $350 million.
-Major exports include cheese and powdered milk, reaching global markets and reflecting Chile's robust export capabilities.
+Chile's dairy exports are notably significant, with annual exports valued at approximately $350 million.
+These include major exports of cheese and powdered milk reaching global markets, reflecting Chile's robust export capabilities.

 Import of Dairy Products